moulyamc/Chronic-disease-prediction-ml/README.md

 # 🧬 Chronic Disease Prediction using Machine Learning

-This project predicts the **risk of chronic diseases** based on patient symptoms and health data using a **Gaussian Naive Bayes** machine learning model.
+This project predicts the **risk of chronic diseases** based on patient symptoms using a **Gaussian Naive Bayes** machine learning model and provides a **Tkinter-based GUI** for easy interaction.

-It includes:
-- 🧠 A **machine learning model** trained on medical data
-- 🧩 A **Tkinter graphical user interface (GUI)** for symptom-based prediction
-- 📊 A clear, simple workflow for users and reviewers to understand and run easily

-## 🚀 Project Overview

-This system helps users predict diseases by selecting symptoms from dropdown menus.
-The model was trained using a dataset containing multiple diseases and their associated symptoms.

-After training, the model can predict diseases such as:
-- Diabetes
-- Migraine
-- GERD
-- Tuberculosis
-- Hypertension
-- Typhoid
-- Hepatitis, and more!
+## ✨ Features

-## 🧠 Machine Learning Details
+- 🧠 Machine Learning–based disease prediction

-- **Algorithm used:** Gaussian Naive Bayes
-- **Libraries:** scikit-learn, pandas, numpy, matplotlib, seaborn
+- 🧩 User-friendly GUI built using Tkinter
-- **Dataset:** Training dataset (`training_data.csv`) with symptoms and corresponding diseases
+- 📊 Trained on a dataset with 130+ symptoms and 40+ diseases
-- **Output model:** `model.pkl` — a serialized trained model file
+- 💾 Saves trained model automatically (`model.pkl`)

-During testing, the model achieved:
-Accuracy: 1.00
-Precision: 1.00
-Recall: 1.00

-## 🖥️ Graphical User Interface

-The GUI allows users to:
-- Select up to **5 symptoms** from dropdown menus
-- Click the **Predict** button
-- Instantly see the **predicted disease** below
+- ⚡ Quick predictions with clean and simple interface

+## 🧰 Tech Stack

+- **Language:** Python 🐍
+- **Libraries:**
+  - scikit-learn
+  - pandas
+  - numpy
+  - matplotlib
+  - seaborn
+  - tkinter

-## ⚙️ How to Run the Project
+## ⚙️ Installation / Setup Instructions

 ### 1️⃣ Clone this repository
 ```bash